chillwei/Thyerlab_omega/README.md

 We provide a template config you can use to optimize your own library.
 Please see `configs/template.yml` for default values.
 You can optimize your sequences by filling in the parameters below.
 We provide the default test primers as the primer argument.
 These are highly specific primers designed by Subramanian et al. and are what we use to amplify subpools.

-For 50 junctions, running the algorithm for 1000 steps and doing 5 independent optimizations for each subpool is sufficient.
-However, increasing steps to 3k and number of optimizations will marginally improve fidelity.
+For 50 junctions, running OMEGA for 1000 steps and doing 5-10 independent optimizations for each subpool is sufficient.
+However, increasing `nopt_steps` to 3k and `nopt_runs` will improve fidelity.
+Change these parameters to determine what's best for your specific use case.
 More complex assemblies may require more optimizations steps or runs.

 ```
 python ./code/omega.py genes --config configs/template.yml \